Majramos/awesome/TOPICS.md

 ## kitty

 *   [kovidgoyal/kitty-themes](https://github.com/kovidgoyal/kitty-themes) - Themes for the kitty terminal emulator
-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 ## kitty-terminal

 *   [kovidgoyal/kitty-themes](https://github.com/kovidgoyal/kitty-themes) - Themes for the kitty terminal emulator
-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 ## terminal-colors